PDLT-University-of-York/test-split-site/docs/ultra/discussions.md

 ## Quick Start Guide

 !!!
 Warning
-    It's not currently possible to post anonymously to a discussion or to subscribe for notifications of when posts are made.
-However, these features will be available in the future.
-For now we recommend [using a Padlet board for anonymous discussions, or discussions you need to subscribe to](https://vle-support.york.ac.uk/padlet/padlet-discussion-alternative/).
+    It's not currently possible to **subscribe** for notifications of when posts are made.
+However, this feature will be available in the future (expected some time later in 2024).
+For now we recommend [using a Padlet board for discussions you need to subscribe to](https://vle-support.york.ac.uk/padlet/padlet-discussion-alternative/).

+    Until April 4/5th 2024 it was not possible to post anonymously in a discussion.
+Before April 4/5th 2024 we recommended [using a Padlet board for anonymous discussions](https://vle-support.york.ac.uk/padlet/padlet-discussion-alternative/).
+Staff can still use Padlet if they prefer, but we've also included guidance on how to use discussions anonymously below.

 ### Video Steps